- Talent Edge Weekly

 The first wave will include a Founding Members launch, offering early access to this exclusive paid community for internal HR practitioners.

-If you’ve already indicated your interest, you’ll hear more from me in the coming week.
-If you’d like to be considered, please take 90 seconds to indicate your interest!
+If you’ve already indicated your interest, you’ll hear more from me soon.
+If you’re an internal HR practitioner interested, please take 90 seconds to indicate your interest!

 Want to share your brand, product, or service with 42,000+ Talent Edge Weekly subscribers?
 Become a potential sponsor.